Rev. James Lapp, D. Min. (Board Chair)

 Christine Bugher, M.S.

 Chris holds a master’s degree in Education from Johns Hopkins University.
 During her professional career, she has been a teacher, reading specialist, educational consultant, business owner, training manager, and non-profit executive director.
-Chris is married to David Bugher, the executive director of a rescue mission in Jacksonville Florida.
+Chris is married to David Bugher, who has served as the executive director of rescue missions in Pittsburgh (PA) and Jacksonville (FL).
 Chris is passionate about the holistic recovery process needed to turn hopelessness into hopefulness.
 Chris and David have two grown sons.

 Director of Marketing for The Highlands